Black Record: Germans Past and Present: Post-World War II

 During the Cold War era, Black Record: Germans Past and Present, along with the broader concept of Vansittartism, garnered attention in discussions concerning West Germany's proposed rearmament and Western democratization.
 In an early postwar text Willy Brandt, who later became the first chancellor of West Germany from the Social Democratic Party, acknowledged Vansittart's arguments as "worthy of more serious attention" in the context of Fascism acquiring "its strongest and most dangerous exponents in Germany."
-Brandt's perspective was echoed in debates within the British House of Lords regarding reeducation policies in the British-occupied territories of West Germany.
-Although Vansittartism played a role in the early formulation of the Allied program of reeducation in western Germany, ultimately, driven by concerns over the Soviet Union and communism, Vansittart himself supported an Allied occupation policy that "encouraged all German aspirations or attempts at self-government."
-In contrast, Soviet social scientist Pyotr N. Fedoseev published an article in 1962 referencing Vansittart's Black Record: Germans Past and Present, asserting that Vansittartism amounted to a "race-theory intertwined with British and American imperialism."
-Fedoseev further argued that the concept of Vansittartism stemmed from a "capitalist mindset" aimed at obscuring the "Marxist-Leninist explanations of the true causes of warfare."
+Brandt's perspective was echoed in debates within the British House of Lords regarding re-education policies in the British-occupied territories of West Germany.
+Although Vansittartism played a role in the early formulation of the Allied programme of re-education in western Germany, ultimately, driven by concerns over the Soviet Union and communism, Vansittart himself supported an Allied occupation policy that "encouraged all German aspirations or attempts at self-government."
+In contrast, Soviet social scientist Pyotr N. Fedoseyev published an article in 1962 referencing Vansittart's Black Record: Germans Past and Present, asserting that Vansittartism amounted to a "race-theory intertwined with British and American imperialism."
+Fedoseyev further argued that the concept of Vansittartism stemmed from a "capitalist mindset" aimed at obscuring the "Marxist-Leninist explanations of the true causes of warfare."